zafeirizz/AiOS/README.md

 ## 💻 Shell Commands

-The myOS shell provides a rich set of commands for filesystem, networking, and system interaction.
+The AiOS shell provides a rich set of commands for filesystem, networking, and system interaction.

 ### 📁 Filesystem Commands
 | Command | Description |